Sharing published forms

 From a published Public Form View, click Go to form.

-Embedding a form on a page on your website
+Adding a form to a page on your website

 Sharing a QR code